-CAT Syllabus for Verbal Ability & Reading Comprehension: Expected Topics
+CAT Syllabus 2021: Verbal Ability & Reading Comprehension (VARC)

 CAT Verbal Ability is one such area that has seen significant changes in topics and structure over the past couple of years.
-Going by the topics that appeared in the CAT 2019 exam, you need to prepare for the following important topics:
+Going by the topics that appeared in the CAT 2020 exam, you need to prepare for the following important topics:

 - Paragraph Summary: This is another area which has gained prominence over the last couple of years.